The Ultimate Year-End Accounting Checklist: How To Close The Books At The End Of The Fiscal Year

 Step 1: Create Invoices

-One of the most important aspects of closing out your business’s financial year is to make sure all income and expenses are recorded and up-to-date.
+One of the most important aspects of closing out your business’s financial year is making sure all income and expenses are recorded and up to date.
 If you have any unbilled invoices, don’t wait any longer to send them.
 Get all unbilled projects and orders invoiced immediately.

 Step 2: Send Invoice Reminders